Udhayanidhi Stalin: Controversies

-A letter signed by 262 notable citizens and sent to Chief Justice DY Chandrachud pressed for the Supreme Court to take up the case on its own.
-The Supreme Court subsequently began an investigation into the remarks.
-On March 4, 2024 during the hearing of a plea, the Supreme Court of India rebuked Udhayanidhi Stalin over his reported comments and questioned why he had approached the court to consolidate the FIRs filed against him after allegedly misusing his right to freedom of speech and expression.
-The court also noted that, as a minister, Stalin should have exercised caution in his statements and been mindful of the potential consequences.
+Following a letter signed by 262 notable citizens and addressed to the Chief Justice of India D.Y.
+Chandrachud, the Supreme Court of India took suo moto cognisance of the case.
+On 22 September 2023, the Supreme Court issued a notice to the Government of Tamil Nadu and Udhayanidhi to respond to the case.
+On 4 March 2024, the Supreme Court rebuked Udhayanidhi over his remarks for allegedly misusing his right to freedom of speech and expression.
+The court further noted that, as a minister, he should have exercised caution in his statements and been mindful of the potential consequences.